elixir-marine/mmg-cluster-setup/README.md

   https://cwiki.apache.org/confluence/display/AMBARI/Ambari+Shell
   however, the first line must is not to be modified.
   - "ambari_csc-spark-cluster_firefox.sh" (generated in the tool folder during cluster creation): executable file that acts as a weblink-shortcut that opens Ambari web-gui in Firefox.
-  -...all other files/folders: other tool components, not to be modified.
+  - all other files/folders: other tool components, not to be modified.
-- ...all other files/folders: Java project / source files.
+- all other files/folders: Java project / source files.

 2 know before running:
 - When the tool is launched, the first thing it does is the validation of "config.yml", so it should detect if something is wrong, even if, for example, user wrote 1 wrong letter in the flavor name.